brypo/serverless-flex-insights-api/README.md

 ## How does this work?
 This creates a wrapper service around the Twilio Flex Insights API using Node.js.
-The complexity of interacting with the API will be handled by Twilio Serverless Functions, allowing for one final, secured endpoint to be used to return CSV data from Flex Insights.
+The complexity of interacting with the API will be handled by Twilio Serverless Functions, allowing for one final, secured endpoint to be used.
+This endpoint will return CSV data from Flex Insights.

 ## Prerequisites